talwrii/cookiecutter-circus/README.md

 This is a cookiecutter script to set up a basic circus script.

 I tend to have a distinct user for each servier and place this in the home directory (under version control).
+This makes it easy to filter processes and permissions by user.

 I also like to run services on distinct IP addresses connected to the same host but store these IPs in the hosts file.

 ## Features
-Uses unix domain sockets to communicate with circus to you can have group based access
+* Uses unix domain sockets to communicate with circus to you can have group based access to circus (rather than giving eveyone on the machine access)
+* Uses a rsyslogd for logging so you have as single combined logs
+* Uses sudo a redir to give access to lower ports

 ## Alternatives
 You could use systemd user scripts.